SusheelThapa/command/command/t/touch.md

 ### `-help`

-**description:**
+**Description:**

-with the `--help` option, the `touch` command will show flags and options for the command.
+With the `--help` option, the `touch` command will show flags and options for the command.
-**usage:**
+**Usage:**

 ```shell
 touch --help
 ```

-## additional information
+## Additional Information

-we can use all of the above flags with multiple files.
+We can use all of the above flags with multiple files.
 ```shell
 touch file1.txt file2.txt file3.txt
 ```

-this command creates these files if they do not exist and update their timestamp.
+This command creates these files if they do not exist and update their timestamp.

-we can also use regular expression like `*.c` to modify timestamp of files at once.
+We can also use regular expression like `*.c` to modify timestamp of files at once.
 ```shell
 touch -m *.cpp
 ```

 ## exercises

-1. use `touch` command to create a new file `file`.
+1. Use `touch` command to create a new file `file`.
-2. use `-d` flag to update timestamp of `file` to `2024 dec 10`.
+2. Use `-d` flag to update timestamp of `file` to `2024 dec 10`.
-3. use `-r` to update timestamp of `file` using existing file.
+3. Use `-r` to update timestamp of `file` using existing file.
-4. update access time of `file` using `-t` to any date.
+4. Update access time of `file` using `-t` to any date.